+1.9.
+We expect Network Licensees to collaborate with each other and with Non-Network Licensees as well as other third parties on Projects.
+For the purpose of this Governance Document the term Non-Network Licensees includes generators and suppliers or other parties.
+Network Licensees can collaborate with each other, Non-Network Licensees on Electricity NIC projects as Project Partners.
+Project Partners are able to contribute External Funding to a Project but are eligible to lead applications for funding only through a Network Licensee.

 1.10.
-We expect Network Licensees to collaborate with each other and with Non-Network Licensees on Projects.
-For the purpose of this Governance Document Non-Network Licensees includes DNOs, Gas Transporters and IDNOs as well as any other interested third parties.
-Network Licensees can collaborate with each other and Non-Network Licensees on Electricity NIC projects as Project Partners.
-Project Partners are able to contribute External Funding to a Project6 but are eligible to lead bids for funding only through a Network Licensee.

-1.11.
-All electricity customers fund Electricity NIC Projects.
-A key feature of the NIC is the requirement that learning gained through Projects is disseminated in order that customers gain significant return on their funding through the broad roll-out of successful Projects and the subsequent delivery of network savings and/or carbon
+All electricity Customers fund Electricity NIC Projects.
+A key feature of the NIC is the requirement that learning gained through Projects is disseminated in order that Customers gain significant return on their funding through the broad roll-out of successful Projects and the subsequent delivery of network savings and/or carbon and environmental benefits.
+Even where Projects are deemed unsuccessful, Network Licensees will gain valuable knowledge that could result in future network savings.